 In 1984, a group of five Loveland sculptors, George Lundeen, Dan Ostermiller, George Walbye, Fritz White, and Hollis Williford, together with representatives of the City of Loveland, the Chamber of Commerce and a few interested citizens fostered the idea of a sculpture show in Benson Park.
 They envisioned the outdoor exhibition and sale as a unique environment for sculptors from across the country to showcase their work as well as a way to generate funding for a sculpture garden.
 The City of Loveland designated Benson Park as the site for the sculpture garden and in 1985, it became a reality.

-This year, the 33rd annual Sculpture in the Park show and sale will feature approximately 160 artists.
+Next year, the 34th annual Sculpture in the Park show and sale will feature approximately 160 artists.
 Included in the show is a "Take Home a Piece of the Park" tent which features maquette sized editions of some of the sculpture pieces that are on permanent display in Benson Sculpture Garden.
 These pieces are available for sale throughout the show and during the year.
 We also feature a Silent Auction tent throughout the weekend with pieces available to bid on from many of our artists.

 This extraordinary collection of art is situated around a lagoon in the midst of trees, flowers, and natural habitat areas.
 With the Rocky Mountains as a majestic backdrop, Benson Sculpture Garden has been described as "one of the most unique sculpture gardens in the nation".
 It has also been recognized as “one of the 200 most important modern and contemporary art sites around the world" and as "one of the 20 must-see contemporary art sites across the USA".
 It is open to the public throughout the year and annually this "public treasure" draws tens of thousands of visitors from around the world.
 We could not be more proud!

 August 11th, 12th and 13th, 2017

 Friday 3:00 p.m. - 8:00 p.m. – Patron Party